 If you need an item printed, we may be able to help with that.
 While in-person printing may not be available, along with copying and faxing, remote printing can be done.
 To remotely print something, you can email the item to be printed to firstname.lastname@example.org or email@example.com.
 We will then print it for you.
 You’ll also want to call us to make arrangements for pick-up.
 You may also be able to print from your phone if you can access our wifi from outside the building.

 How do I pay for copies and DVDs?

 We are not collecting money right now, but we appreciate donations via our webpage donation page or by check made out to the Fulton County Library.

 Will you be holding Library Programs?

 We are not holding any in-library programs right now.
-For everyone’s health and safety, we are providing a variety of library programs online, including book discussions, Hum and Strum, and our popular Summer Quest program for kids.
-View our events calendar to attend a virtual program or our Summer Quest page to see programs for kids.
-Our summer programs can be found online.
-Story time will begin again digitally in the fall.
-We will restart Preschool Story Hour and Play Grow Learn in the libraries when it is safe to do so.
+For everyone’s health and safety, we are providing a variety of library programs online, including book discussions, Hum and Strum, and story time.
+We will restart programs in the libraries when it is safe to do so.

-If you need new books for your children, please fill out our Reader’s Advisory Form or call us.
+If you need new books for your children or yourself but don’t want to come in to browse, please fill out our Reader’s Advisory Form or call us.
 We will then put you on hold for books for each person you fill out the form for.
 You will be called when your books are ready to be picked up.